itpp-labs/website-addons/website_event_attendee_fields/README.rst

 ---------
 In demo installation:

-* on installation each Event gets standarts fields (Name, Email, Phone).
+* on installation each Event gets standarts fields (Name, Email, Phone) and two fields from partner (Country, Job Position)

 Credits
 =======